matteoprata/LOBCAST/README.md

 # LOBCAST for Stock Trend Forcasting

-LOBCAST is a Python-based framework developed for stock market trend forecasting using LOB data.
-LOBCAST is an open-source framework that enables users to test DL models for the Stock Price Trend Prediction (SPTP) task.
+LOBCAST is a Python-based open-source framework developed for stock market trend forecasting using Limit Order Book (LOB) data.
+The framework enables users to test deep learning models for the task of Stock Price Trend Prediction (SPTP).

-The framework provides data **pre-processing** functionalities, which include **normalization**, **splitting**, and **labelling**.
+### Key Features
+- Data pre-processing functionalities including **normalization**, **splitting**, and **labeling**.
-LOBCAST also offers a comprehensive training environment for DL models implemented in PyTorch Lightning.
+- Comprehensive training environment for deep learning models implemented in PyTorch Lightning.
-It integrates interfaces with the popular hyperparameter tuning framework WANDB, which allows users to tune and optimize model performance efficiently.
-The framework generates detailed reports for the trained models, including performance metrics regarding the learning task (F1, Accuracy, Recall, etc.).
-LOBCAST supports backtesting for profit analysis, utilizing the Backtesting.py external library.
-This feature enables users to assess the profitability of their models in simulated trading scenarios.

-LOBCAST will soon support (i) training and testing with different LOB representations, and (ii) test on adversarial perturbations to evaluate the representations' robustness.
-We believe that LOBCAST, along with the advancements in DL models and the utilization of LOB data, has the potential to improve the state of the art on trend forecasting in the financial domain.
+- Integration with the hyperparameter tuning framework WANDB for efficient model performance optimization.
+- Generation of detailed reports for trained models, including performance metrics such as F1, Accuracy, Recall, etc.
+- Support for backtesting and profit analysis using the Backtesting.py external library.
+- Future support for training and testing with different LOB representations.
+- Planned support for testing adversarial perturbations to evaluate the robustness of representations.

 ### Getting Started
 #### Installation